semrush/intergalactic/website/docs/style/design-tokens/design-tokens-usage.md

 For example, compare token for primary neutral background:

-- in Figma: `bg/primary/neutral`;
+- in Figma: `bg/primary/neutral`
-- in code: `--intergalactic-bg-primary-neutral`.
+- in code: `--intergalactic-bg-primary-neutral`

 ![scheme of tokens naming structure: --{theme-name}-{category}-{priority}-{context}-{invert}-{state}](static/token-naming.png)

 ::: tip
 The token name doesn't have to contain all the elements of the naming structure.
-The naming structure creates a system so you can easily name the new token, and it will fit into the design system.
+The naming structure creates a system so you can name the new token, and it will fit into the design system.
 :::

 ## Tokens usage

-Semantic tokens are context-specific, so they are used according to the intentions implied by their names:
+Semantic tokens are context-specific, so they're used according to the intentions implied by their names:

-- `bg` token group for backgrounds;
+- `bg` token group for backgrounds
+- `text` token group for text color
+- `border` token group for strokes and borders
+- `overlay` token group for overlays and faders
-- `control` token group for all button-like controls;
+- `control` token group for all button-like controls
+- `icon` token group for icons
-- `text` token group for typography;
+- `chart` token group for chart components and grids
-- `date-picker` token group for DatePicker;
+- `date-picker` token group for DatePicker
+- `table` token group for tables
+- `tag` token group for tags
 - etc.

 ![](static/token-usage1.png)